VulnerabilityHistoryProject/chromium-vulnerabilities/assignment/README.md

 Grading:
 * 20pts.
 Build passes on the pull request by the deadline.
 * 10pts.
 Is the CWE appropriate?
-* 10pts.
+* 20pts.
 Is the opening description written in plain English in a way that an average 2nd-year computer science major would understand it? (i.e. don't know security, doesn't know Chromium details, but knows some programming) Note: just parroting the NVD description is not usually good enough.
-* 10pts.
+* 20pts.
 Is the VCC filled out, is it a valid commit hash, and is it not a simple refactoring?
 * 10pts.
-Are there interesting commits noted?
+Are there interesting commits and subsystems noted?
 Or, is there a good reason stated that there weren't interesting commits? (i.e. is there evidence that the student did this part?)
 * 20pts.
 Would the Mistakes Made section be useful for a future student or industry practitioner?
 Do we have a better understanding of why this vulnerability started, was missed, and was fixed?
-* 10pts.
-Overall quality of research.
-* 10pts.
-Clear voice in writing.

 ## Round 2: Reviewing other Pull Requests